jotaceperez/camunda-sso-jboss/README.md

 We need to:

-- modify web.xml to point to our custom authorization filter class and add security constraints
+- modify web.xml to point to our custom authorization provider and add security constraints
 - modify web.xml to configure login by KEYCLOAK
-- modify jboss-web.xml to activate keycloak for security domain
 - adding keycloak.json to make the adapter connect to the right server/domain

 All that can be found in [Assembly scripts](src/assembly/)